Nursery Admission Interview Questions for Preschool Child

 5. Be Smart

 Your child’s communication skills, speech, etc., will be evaluated.
-Ensure that you work on the points where you think your child isn’t strong.
+Ensure you work on the points where you think your child isn’t strong.

 6. Make a Plan